ivadomed/model-spinal-rootlets/postprocessing/dorsal_ventral/ANNOTATION_PROTOCOL.md

 - Train a small classifier or GNN only if deterministic errors are repeatable and enough labelled branches remain after the held-out case is reserved.
 - Never use deterministic pseudo-labels as both training targets and validation.
+- Keep both sessions from one participant in the same split.
+Fit feature normalization and every learned parameter using training subjects only.
+- Start with the serialized attachment graph features and typed edges.
+A tiny two-layer GNN is justified only when every training fold contains both expert classes and every held-out subject has scorable labels.
+- Compare the GNN against v2, v3, v4, AP-sign, and all-dorsal controls on the identical held-out subject folds.
+Report balanced accuracy, macro-F1, coverage, class prevalence, and failure type rather than voxel accuracy.